NutanAgare/AI-Health-prediction-app/README.md

 ## Author
 Nutan Hagare

-Artificial Intelligence & Data Science Engineer Developed as a Machine Learning and Healthcare Analytics Project using Python, Streamlit, SQLite, and Scikit-learn.
+Artificial Intelligence & Data Science

+Developed as a Machine Learning and Healthcare Analytics Project using Python, Streamlit, SQLite, and Scikit-learn.